jake-stewart/multicursor.nvim/readme.md

 --- at its position.
 function Cursor:delete()

+--- Returns the disabled cursor underneath this one, if it exists
+--- @return Cursor | nil
+function Cursor:overlappedCursor()

---- Sets this cursor as the main cursor (the real one).
+--- Sets this cursor as the main cursor.
 --- @return self
 function Cursor:select()

---- Returns whether this cursor is the main cursor (the real one).
+--- Returns whether this cursor is the main cursor.
 --- @return boolean
 function Cursor:isMainCursor()